Adelaide Survivors Abreast

 The Radiation Oncology Targeting Cancer Campaign is an initiative of the Faculty of Radiation Oncology of the Royal Australian and New Zealand College of Radiologists (RANZCR).
 The aim is to increase awareness of radiation therapy and an effective, safe and sophisticated treatment for cancer.

 The Mark Hughes Foundation (MHF)

 A non-profit, health promotion charity that Mark Hughes and his wife Kirralee began in 2014, after he was diagnosed with brain cancer.
 He began the Foundation and realised how underfunded brain cancer was in Australia in comparison to other cancers.

 The Sleep Health Foundation

 A not-for-profit, health promotion charity that aims to raise community awareness about the value of sleep and its common disorders, and to improve public health and safety.
 Their mission is to promote better sleep to optimise health, well-being and performance for all Australians.

 Tour de Cure raises vital funds to support the researchers, surgeons and clinicians who dedicate their lives to finding a cure for cancer.
 Through their magical, challenging and inspirational events Tour de Cure raise money to fund the boldest research, the most talented scientists and ground-breaking projects that the organisation believe will have the biggest impact on cancer.

-Our team of 8000+ professionals includes the world’s leading public health experts, including doctors, epidemiologists, scientists and managers.
-Together, we coordinate the world’s response to health emergencies, promote well-being, prevent disease, and expand access to health care.
-By connecting nations, people and partners to scientific evidence they can rely on, we strive to give everyone an equal chance at a safe and healthy life.
+A team of 8000+ professionals including the world’s leading public health experts, including doctors, epidemiologists, scientists and managers.
+The organisation coordinates the world’s response to health emergencies, promote well-being, prevent disease, and expand access to health care.
+By connecting nations, people and partners to scientific evidence they can rely on, they strive to give everyone an equal chance at a safe and healthy life.